 The amount of time spent outside will vary by location.
-Our Traditional Camps located at YMCA facilities and Outdoor Explorer Camps located at local parks will spend a majority of the day outside enjoying the great outdoors.
+Traditional Camps will rotate around the YMCA facilities, including the sports fields, gyms, pools, and playgrounds.
 Our Discovery Camps located at local schools or churches will split time inside and outside, based on the different activities.
-Our residential overnight campers will enjoy the beautiful outdoor camp space located on the banks of the Flat Rock River.

 Does the camp provide lunch/snacks or do parents need to provide them?

 Meals will also vary by location.
 Many of our camps offer free breakfast and lunch.
 Please visit our website at www.INDYMCA.org/YouthDevelopment to find out details by location.

 What is the typical daily schedule for campers?